 Cancer mortality by age group data visualisation – this visualisation contains the number of cancer deaths and mortality rates by a wide range of different age groups.
 Median age at death is only available through Excel.

 Cancer survival data visualisation – this visualisation contains observed, relative and conditional survival rates over time.
 Observed and relative survival for the most recent period by 5-year age group are also provided.

 Cancer survival by age data visualisation – this visualisation contains observed and relative survival and by 20-year age groups over time.
 Age-adjusted survival rates over time are also available on this page.

 Cancer by state and territory data visualisation – this visualisation contains state and territory cancer incidence time series data.

 Cancer risk data visualisation – this visualisation contains the risk of being diagnosed and the risk of death from cancer time series.
 Data is presented by age.
 Risk data is available where it is adjusted for competing mortality and not adjusted for competing mortality.

 All interactive data visualisations contain information by sex.

 Pivot tables that provide cancer incidence counts by 3 character ICD-10 codes are located in the Data section.
-Rates by age are now available within the raw data but do not appear in the pivot table.
+Rates by age are available within the raw data but do not appear in the pivot table.

 The latest national data are provided on cancer survival, and incidence, by stage of cancer at diagnosis for the 5 most commonly diagnosed cancers (melanoma of the skin, and breast, prostate, lung and colorectal cancers) in 2011.
-The cancer incidence and survival by stage data visualisation remains available within this report; information remains unchanged from the previous release of this report because more recent cancer incidence and survival by stage data are not available.
+The Cancer incidence and survival by stage data visualisation remains available within this report; information remains unchanged from the previous release of this report because more recent cancer incidence and survival by stage data are not available.

 Supplementary tables are available containing the data used to inform the above-mentioned statistical reports.